 There are over 1,000 ebook titles in the Dawsonera collection covering a wide range of subjects.
 They can be read online or downloaded for a short loan.
 Many of them are titles that have been included on reading lists.
 We recommend that you check if Adobe Reader is set to open content inside the browser so that you can read online.
 See the Dawsonera help page and LibAnswers for guidance if the ebook does not open correctly.
 Please note that Dawsonera uses digital rights management (DRM) software: you are advised to ensure you are using at least version 4.0.1 of Adobe Digital Editions when you read an e-book on your computer or portable device..

-If you would like to find out more about our ebook collections and how best to use them, drop-in and speak to an Academic Liaison Librarian in the Learning Commons on Floor 1, open:
+If you would like to find out more about our ebook collections and how best to use them, drop-in and speak to an Academic Liaison Librarian in the at the LibSMART desk, first floor of the Library:

 Or take a look at our list of Subject guides, available from: